remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 Actors:
 * **Producer** — creates a message and pushes it into the queue
 * **Consumer** — reads a message and deletes it from the queue

+Design:
+- [Distributed](../strategies/distributed.md) — In Amazon SQS, messages are copied on multiple servers for redundancy.

 Features: